The Ultimate Perth to Bremer Bay Road Trip

 46 min (54.9 km) via National Route 1

-While here, explore the dramatic coastline at The Gap and Natural Bridge, then dive into the past at the National ANZAC Centre.
-To complete the day, visit Albany’s Historic Whaling Station and gain a deeper understanding of the region’s whaling legacy.
+While here, explore the dramatic coastline at The Gap and Natural Bridge, where the power of the Southern Ocean is on full display.
+Afterwards, step back in time at the National ANZAC Centre and reflect on the region’s wartime legacy.
+To end the day, visit Albany’s Historic Whaling Station for a deeper understanding of the area’s whaling past.

 Day 4: Albany to Bremer Bay